bfelch/boobjuice-smart-scale/README.md

 1. BoobJuice WebApp - check that out [here](https://github.com/bfelch/boobjuice-web-app).
 2. Raspberry Pi - I used an RPi4.
 Any should work, but some config steps may vary.
 3. Load Cell & HX711 AD Amplifier
+4. LCD1602 Display Module & LCD1602 I2C Serial Interface
-4. 2x Push Buttons
+5. 2x Push Buttons
-5. Keyboard and Monitor - Only needed to complete setup, not part of final device.
+6. Keyboard and Monitor - Only needed to complete setup, not part of final device.

 ## Setup
 ### Raspberry Pi Config